-Tier 1 Own Funds of £1,848m (2019: £1,790m) increased by £58m during the year.
-The increase was mainly driven by capital generated from the Company's operations partly offset by dividends paid.
+Tier 1 Own Funds of £1,825m (2020: £1,848m) decreased by £23m during the year.
+The decrease was mainly driven by capital generated from the Company's operations and its subsidiary ACI, more than offset by dividends paid.

-In February 2020 the directors declared interim dividends of £224m that were paid in the same month.
+In February 2021 the directors declared interim dividends of £190m that were paid in the same month.
+In December 2021 the directors declared further interim dividends of £352m that were paid in the same month.